Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint and Presenting Glossary

-PowerPoint 2016 for Windows users will learn about Comparing and Merging Presentations, Resetting Slides, and Changing Bulleted Lists to Numbered Lists.
-PowerPoint 2016 for Mac users can explore the File Menu and Backstage View and can learn about Selecting and Deselecting Shapes.
+PowerPoint 2016 for Windows users can learn about Transparency for Shape Outlines, Artistic Effects for Picture Backgrounds, and Changing Default Shape Attributes.
+PowerPoint for Mac users can learn how to Select, Deselect, View, and Hide Shapes Using the Selection Pane.
+PowerPoint Online users can explore Inserting Shapes.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.